makeBharatO2/Oxyform/README.md

 # Oxyform
 This is the source repository for design & build docs for the indegenous open source concentrator by Bharat O2 team.
-For more information on this initiative, pls visit [Bharath O2 website.](https://www.bharato2.org)
+For more information on this initiative, pls visit [Bharat O2 website.](https://www.bharato2.org)

 **Salient features:**